Greece national football team: Finals

-Post Brazil 2014
+After 2014

-Euro 2016 qualifying: Reorganization and decline
+Euro 2016 qualifying: Reorganisation and decline

 The team appointed Claudio Ranieri as head coach in July 2014.
 He was sacked in November of the same year after a shocking home defeat to the Faroe Islands.
-Sergio Markarián was appointed in his place, but he too has come under fire, after the team's terrible performances in the remaining UEFA Euro 2016 qualifying.
+Sergio Markarián was appointed in his place, but he too came under fire, after the team's terrible performances in the remaining UEFA Euro 2016 qualifying.
 The team's form after September 2014 proved to be abysmal, with no wins in over a year.
-Greece finished in bottom place in their Euro Qualifying group, earning just one victory against Hungary in the final round, and failing to qualify for the tournament.
+Greece finished in last place in their Euro Qualifying group, earning just one victory against Hungary in the final round, and failing to qualify for the tournament.
 Greece, along with the Netherlands and Bosnia and Herzegovina were the only nations from Pot 1 not to qualify for the finals.
 Those three had taken part in the 2014 FIFA World Cup.
 Incidentally, the three teams would also fail to qualify for the World Cup in 2018.

 2018 World Cup qualifying: Resurgence

 In attempting to qualify for the 2018 FIFA World Cup, Greece would suffer a second successive failure to reach a major tournament, despite improvements and some positive results.
 They finished second in Group H of the European qualifying stages, nine points behind runaway leaders Belgium and two points clear of third placed Bosnia and Herzegovina.
-Greece were subsequently drawn against Croatia in the play-off round, where they were knocked out over two legs; a 4–1 away defeat set the tone for Greece's campaign, and in the second leg they drew a blank in a 0–0 stalemate against the Croats to signify the end of their World Cup hopes.
+Greece were subsequently drawn against Croatia in the play-off round, where they were knocked out over two legs; a 4–1 away defeat set the tone for Greece's campaign and in the second leg, they drew a blank in a 0–0 stalemate against the Croats to signify the end of their World Cup hopes.

 2018–19 Nations League and Euro 2020 qualifying: Inconsistency, fall and promising finish

 Greece had to start their UEFA Nations League in League C due to previously poor performance.
-Greece won and lost three games each to these opponents altogether, and only finished third in the Nations League and was unable to promote to League B when the UEFA revised the format.
+Greece won and lost three games each to these opponents altogether, and only finished third in the Nations League and was unable to promote to League B when UEFA revised the format.

 Greece's qualification campaign for UEFA Euro 2020 commenced with the team being placed in Group J. Due to disappointing results, John van 't Schip decided not to call-up some of the leading members of the squad, such as Sokratis Papastathopoulos and Kostas Manolas for their final matches.
 A more youthful Greek showed a massive improvement in their attacking and pressing style of play.
 In the final three games Greece achieved successive victories.
 Greece finished third in the final table but this was still not enough to earn a play-off spot.